w3c/wai-tutorials/source/tables/index.html.erb.md

 ## Why is this important?

 When data is presented in tabular format, the position and styling of header cells may be sufficient to let most people know that these contain key information that gives meaning to related data cell content.
-However, the published style is not available to people who need to use personal stylesheets, and the position alone can't help screen readers identify the cells that contain the header information.
+However, the published style is not available to people who need to use personal stylesheets, and the position alone can’t help screen readers identify the cells that contain the header information.
 The header cells need to be explicitly identified so that correct associations can be made to data cells, especially in more complex tables.
 Correctly marked up tables mean that:

 -   **People using a screen reader** can have the row and column headers read aloud as they navigate through the table.
 Screen readers speak one cell at a time and can only distinguish header cells from data cells if they are properly marked up.